Codesai/website/_posts/2020-12-08-solving-beverages-kata-2.md

 <a name="nota8"></a> [8] We have devoted several posts to builders: [Remove data structures noise from your tests with builders](/2015/07/remove-data-structures-noise-from-your-tests-with-builders), [Refactoring tests using builder functions in Clojure/ClojureScript](/2016/10/refactoring-tests-using-builder-functions-in-clojure-clojureScript), [In a small piece of code](/2017/08/cop-builders-and-fluid-interfaces), [The curious case of the negative builder](/2019/05/negative-builder).

+<a name="nota9"></a> [9] Following the [Interface Segregation Principle](https://en.wikipedia.org/wiki/Interface_segregation_principle) that states that “no client should be forced to depend on methods it does not use”.

 <h2>References.</h2>